-Challenges 2016 - 2017
+Challenges 2017 - 2018

-Although much has been achieved in its first 11 years of independent operation, there are important challenges which OTSI continues to confront, and seeks resolution to, in the year ahead.
+Although much has been achieved in its first 13 years of independent operation, there are important challenges which OTSI continues to confront, and seeks to resolve in the year ahead.
 Some of those challenges include the following:

-- In 2015 16 the number of investigations initiated increased by 100%.
-Introduce new OTSI processes and procedures to continue to improve its response triggers to achieve further efficiencies and effectiveness. - Invest in OTSI's people and enhance operational capability through programs of continuing professional development, education and training. - Continue to undertake rail safety investigations to the standard agreed in the Collaboration Agreement with the Australian Transport Safety Bureau within the framework of the National Rail Safety Investigation Framework. - Continue to measure and benchmark OTSI's performance against national and international best practice standards in transport accident investigation methodologies, completion timeframes and report compilation, and ensure that OTSI is at least matching, if not exceeding, those benchmarks. - Retain the services of the highly skilled investigators who make up the OTSI team. - Engage with industry to enhance the safety of operations, whilst maintaining the OTSI's independent statutory authority status.

-• Research and acquire relevant emerging investigative technologies which have the potential to enhance the techniques, practices and procedures employed by OTSI in the conduct of its investigations.
+- In 2016 2017 OTSI experienced a greater number of deployments and maintained its investigation capability during a period of staff turnover.
+This is likely to continue with the significant increase in transport services across all modes from the end of 2017. - Further refine and apply new OTSI processes and procedures to continue to improve its response triggers to achieve further efficiencies and effectiveness. - Continue to undertake rail safety investigations and maintain our investigation standards.
+This includes the agreed requirements in the Collaboration Agreement with the ATSB. - Continue to measure and benchmark OTSI's performance against national and international best practice standards in transport accident investigation methodologies, completion timeframes and report compilation, and ensure that OTSI is at least matching, if not exceeding, those benchmarks. - Retain the services of the highly skilled investigators who make up the OTSI team. - Engage with industry to enhance the safety of operations, whilst maintaining the OTSI's independent statutory authority status. - Research and acquire relevant emerging investigative technologies which have the potential to enhance the techniques, practices and procedures employed by OTSI in the conduct of its investigations. - Understand new technologies introduced by industry such as autonomous vehicles, modern control systems and fire suppression systems. - Train new staff and maintain investigator training and competency to match an ever changing transport landscape. - Migrate over to the Objective records management system which is broadly used across NSW government agencies. - Development of a new OTSI website to provide improved stakeholder engagement.